West-DevOps/ansible-bootstrap/README.md

 Ubuntu `22.04 LTS` ships with python `3.10` which is nice but `3.12` is out so we can install it with `pyenv`:

-`pyenv install 3.12`
+* `pyenv install 3.12` # Grab latest patch of 3.12 (`3.12.4` at time of writing)
+* `pyenv global 3.12`  # Make it default for you.

 It might warn about tkinter but don't worry it still installs the version.

 ## Contributing

-Just fork and submit a PR, if it's for a specific development need; try and gate it with a top-level `install_<something>` variable.
+New features are always welcome, if it's for a specific development need; try and gate it with a top-level `install_<something>` variable.
+Other than that go nuts and get a PR in!